Pay gap narrowed for EU women during financial crisis

 The data is unadjusted, so looks only at totals rather than, say, equal pay for equal work.
 Eurostat gave no explanation for the improvement, saying only that the gender pay gap "is linked to a number of legal, social and economic factors which go far beyond the single issue of equal pay for equal work".

-But Christian Schulz, senior economist at Berenberg bank, said the improvement may have to do with women's labour being heavily weighted towards areas such as education and government, which are hit less by a downturn.
+But Christian Schulz, senior economist at Berenberg bank, said the improvement may have to do with women's labor being heavily weighted toward areas such as education and government, which are hit less by a downturn.

 "Women tend to have more crisis-proof jobs," he said.
 "Women are over-represented in the public sector (and) the public sector has had fewer cuts."